 While all the sites are beautiful and forested, the 126-175 loop is closest to the Lily Pond hiking and biking trailhead.

 The paved bike path connecting Sugar Pine Point State Park and Tahoe City, about 10 miles long, is a popular bicycling route.
-And the lakeshore at Edwin Z'berg Natural Preserve is just a short pedal or 10-minute walk from the campground.
+The lakeshore at Edwin Z'berg Natural Preserve is just a short pedal or 10-minute walk from the campground.

 06 of 06

-Sandy beaches, rocky coves, and turquoise water combine to make Sand Harbor a favorite destination for day camping on the east shore of Lake Tahoe in Nevada.
+Sandy beaches, rocky coves, and turquoise water combine to make Sand Harbor a favorite destination for day camping on the east shore of Lake Tahoe.